Candy is dandy but grandchildren are better: with grandchild #8, Lydia, in March 2018. |

 What was your proudest accomplishment in high school?

-Candy (botton left) was
+Candy (botton left) was runner-up in Miss Teenager New Jersey |

 Two takeaways: being first runner-up in Miss Teenage New Jersey in 1967 and receiving three full college scholarship offers at graduation in 1968.